pdjr-signalk/pdjr-skplugin-devantech/README.md

 Secondly, the plugin installs a PUT handler on each Signal K switch path that is associated with a relay device channel.
-The PUT handler translates state change requests directed at a switch path into relay device operating commands.
+The PUT handler translates a state change request directed at a switch path into a relay operating command and queues the command for transmission to the associated device as soon as it becomes ready to accept a command.

 ## Configuration